muthukavidharshini/AI-meeting-summarizer/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub and share it!